kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/objectis@ATma3bLKdmWY_WTsPIKxh.md

 # Object.is

-The Object.is() static method determines whether two values are the same value.
+- The Object.is() static method determines whether two values are the same value.
+- The Following scenario shows the examples of leveraging the `Object.is`

 ```js
 console.log(Object.is('1', 1));